CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise4/README.md

 ### C) Overview Query Page

 - Create a `Query.razor` web page component.
-- Use project dependency injection for the `RailCarTypeServices` and `RollingStockServices` classes.
+- Use property dependency injection for the `RailCarTypeServices` and `RollingStockServices` classes.
 - Be sure to add a nav item so that this page can be navigated to using the nav menu.
 Use the text "Query" for the link.
 - Add an appropriate title to the page and the title browser tab.